victorhunguyen/made-mistakes-gatsby/src/posts/work/jekyll-themes.md

 ![So Simple Jekyll theme screenshot](../../images/jekyll-theme-so-simple-feature.jpg)

-So Simple is a simple Jekyll theme for your words and pictures.
+So Simple is a Jekyll theme for your words and pictures.
 Features include:

 - Available as a [gem-based theme](https://rubygems.org/gems/jekyll-theme-so-simple) and remote theme.
 - Compatible with GitHub Pages.